Scott Gibbs

-Ian Scott Gibbs (born 23 January 1971), also known by the nickname of "Car Crash", is a Welsh former rugby footballer who has represented Wales and the Lions in rugby union and Wales and Great Britain in rugby league.
+Ian Scott Gibbs (born 23 January 1971) is a Welsh former rugby footballer who has represented Wales and the Lions in rugby union and Wales and Great Britain in rugby league.
 Noted feats included his performance in the 1997 British Lions tour to South Africa (in which he was named "Player of the Series") and the individual try he scored in the dying minutes of the last Five Nations match in 1999 against England.

 Background

 Gibbs was born in Bridgend, Glamorgan, Wales.

 Rugby union

 Gibbs began his rugby career at Pencoed RFC, progressing through the mini and youth levels.
-His first class career started at Bridgend RFC during the 1990/91 season, followed by a short spell at Neath RFC, before making his Welsh debut in 1991 against England.
-However he transferred to Swansea RFC in January 1992, scoring a try on his début in a Cup game against Oakdale.
+His first class career started at Bridgend RFC during the 1990/91 season, followed by a short spell at Neath RFC, before making his Wales debut in 1991 against England.
+However he transferred to Swansea RFC in January 1992, scoring a try on his debut in a Cup game against Oakdale.
 Gibbs also scored further tries that season in the cup against Neath RFC and Newport RFC to help Swansea reach the final where they lost to Llanelli RFC at Cardiff Arms Park.

 Despite being only 22, he was selected for the 1993 British Lions tour to New Zealand, where he impressed so much that he was selected for the second and third tests instead of then-England captain Will Carling.

-In 1994 Gibbs left union to join rugby league team St. Helens.